fauxtix/PropertyManagerFL/README.md

 ## ⚖ License

-The DaisyPets project is licensed under the MIT License.
+The Property Manager FL project is licensed under the MIT License.
 You can find more information in the [LICENSE](https://github.com/fauxtix/PropertyManagerFL/blob/main/LICENSE) file.

 ## 📞 Contact